allolex/nacre-old/README.md

 # Nacre

-Nacre is a Ruby wrapper around the Brightpearl accounting software service.
-It uses the Brightpearl API.
+Nacre is a Ruby gem that wraps the API of the Brightpearl accounting software service.

 http://www.brightpearl.com/developer/latest/